Camping is permitted on the northern half of Harford Moor.

 - Take all rubbish home.

-- Bury faeces and used toilet paper under at least 15 cm (6 in.) of turf (you will need to take a trowel with you).
+- Bury faeces and used toilet paper under at least 15 cm (6 in.) of turf (you will need to take a trowel with you); or bag it and carry it out (as you would for a dog).

 - Keep peaceful and do not disturb wildlife.